Min11Benja/100-days-of-code/log.md

 **Improve:**

 *STOP*
-Trying to copy other webpages
+Trying to pixel perfect, copy other webpages styles

 *START*

 to-do list
 timing myself
+coding the top part of landing page

 *REPEAT*
-loging the progress here on #100DaysOfCode and sharing it on twitter. coding the landing page asap.
+loging the progress here on #100DaysOfCode and sharing it on twitter. coding at least 1 Hour a day on projects
+Keep learining new things (How to duplicate and coment out sections with quick comands, on ATOM CMD + SHIFT + 7 / CMD + SHIFT + D)

 **Thoughts:**
 I wasted alot of time trying to copy the layout of a landing page i found.
 I used Inspect to try and copy the code and style, this was not sucessfull and took half of my time.
 I hurried up doing the rest before time was out.